‘No off-ramps’: U.S. and European officials don’t see a clear endgame in Ukraine

 In lieu of direct negotiations between the United States and Russia, the governments of France, Israel, Turkey, and Ukraine have all opened channels of communication with the Kremlin since the start of hostilities.

 Discussions with those countries — which the Kremlin views as bit players in contrast to the United States — have failed to reach any constructive agreements.
-Foreign diplomats hope to convince Putin to soften his demands on the “full demilitarization” of Ukraine but U.S. and French officials remain skeptical those talks — including an upcoming meeting between the top diplomats of Ukraine and Russia in Turkey on Thursday — will bear fruit.
+Foreign diplomats hope to convince Putin to soften his demands on the “full demilitarization” of Ukraine but U.S. and French officials remain skeptical those talks will bear fruit.

+Talks between the top foreign ministers of Ukraine and Russia in Turkey on Thursday failed to reach an agreement on a ceasefire or even modest measures to improve the humanitarian situation.

 Despite the bleak prospects, U.S. officials say they are in no rush to directly engage Putin, whom they view as unserious about diplomacy.